EzeOnoky/Project-Base-Learning-13/README.md

 # 13_8 Showing successful execution for both NGINX & APACHE - refer solo pix

-Edit the defaults/main.yml files
+Also edit the defaults/main.yml files to capture private IP address of WEB1 & WEB2

-# 13_9 - refer solo pix to understand
+# 13_9 - refer solo/KEBE pix to understand

+Now we proceed to update both `static-assignments` directory with a new file - **loadbalancers.yml** and also update the `site.yml` files respectively

 In the **static assignments** directory, create a file **loadbalancers.yml** file, Paste the snippet below in the **loadbalancers.yml** file